 The Civic Season

-Join the History Center and more than 200 iconic museums across America for the Fourth Annual Civic Season, held in partnership with the Smithsonian and the History Made By Us coalition.
+Join the History Center and more than 500 cultural organizations across America for the fifth annual Civic Season, held in partnership with the Smithsonian and the History Made By Us coalition.

-Here in Pittsburgh, you can attend one of several History Center programs during Civic Season, including a kick-off happy hour complete with free pizza, in-depth panel discussions on Revolutionary War history and civil rights, a special citizenship ceremony, and more.
+Here in Pittsburgh, you can attend one of several History Center programs during Civic Season, including a kick-off trivia night complete with free pizza and an in-person film screening for Juneteenth.

-Civic Season is part of the History Center’s America 101 history and civics initiative.
+The Civic Season in Pittsburgh is supported by the Nimick Forbesway Foundation and Grable Foundation.
+It is part of the History Center’s America 101 history and civics initiative.

-Participate in a moving Flag Day ceremony featuring the unfurling and folding of a giant 36-foot American flag in the Great Hall on June 14.
+Participate in a moving ceremony featuring the unfurling and folding of a giant 36-foot American flag in the Great Hall on June 26.
 Reflect upon the civic democracy and history that the flag represents while commemorating the adoption of the American flag on this date in 1777.

 Independence Day Celebration